Optimize your CV: how to tailor it for each job offer

 Whenever possible, include accomplishments that can be quantified.
 Recruiters appreciate seeing concrete results that demonstrate the impact of your work.
 For instance, rather than simply saying you “improved team productivity,” be more specific:

+Example: “Led a team restructuring project that increased productivity by 20% in six months.”
 This type of information helps the recruiter better understand the value you can bring to the company.

 9. Prepare Multiple Versions of Your Resume